 Religion addresses the experiences, narratives, and imagination of individuals and groups as they strive to articulate meaningful lives.
 As an academic study, Religious Studies focuses both on institutional formations associated with traditions and world religions as well as social, cultural, and political developments that evoke ultimate commitments from participants.

 Coursework in the discipline serves to provide students with an understanding of key approaches, concepts, and practices in the study of religion.
 Such study helps students acquire the skills needed for reflection upon the human quest for transformation and meaning.

-The religion department encourages majors to consider honors candidacy by completing an honors thesis in their final academic year.
+The Religious Studies department encourages majors to consider honors candidacy by completing an honors thesis in their final academic year.
 Students wishing to undertake an honors thesis should consult with their adviser in the fall semester of their junior year and declare their intentions and their thesis topic in the spring semester of their junior year.

-The minor in religion consists of any four courses, at least one (but not more than two) of which must be an introductory course, i.e., RELI 100, RELI 105, RELI 110, RELI 115, RELI 125, or RELI 180.
+The minor in Religious Studies consists of any four courses, at least one (but not more than two) of which must be an introductory course, i.e., RELI 100, RELI 105, RELI 110, RELI 115, RELI 125, or RELI 180.
 Students considering a minor are invited to discuss their interests with a department faculty member.

 In addition to the above described minor in religious studies, students may elect an interdisciplinary minor in Jewish studies.

 The minor in Jewish studies consists of five courses, comprising primarily "Core" courses or "Topics" courses in Jewish Studies, with not more than one "Secondary" course.
 For a complete list of approved courses, please see the Course Catalog.

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.